jzazhou/NBA-MPV-predictor/README.md

 1. **Label the training data.** Every MVP winner from 2001–2022 (`NBAMVPdataset.csv`) is labeled `Yes`.
 A random sample of players from a full season's stats (`NBAPlayerStatsRegular.csv`) is labeled `No`.
 2. **Features.** Each player is represented by 10 box-score stats: games played (`G`), minutes played (`MP`), points (`PTS`), rebounds (`TRB`), assists (`AST`), steals (`STL`), blocks (`BLK`), field goal % (`FG%`), 3-point % (`3P%`), and free throw % (`FT%`).
-3. **Handle class imbalance.** Because MVP winners are rare compared to the full player pool, the notebook tries two approaches: downsampling the non-MVP class to match the 22 MVP examples, and, in a second pass, oversampling the minority (MVP) class with [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) against the full ~700-player pool.
+3. **Handle class imbalance.** Because MVP winners are rare compared to the full player pool, two approaches are implemented: downsampling the non-MVP class to match the 22 MVP examples, and, in a second pass, oversampling the minority (MVP) class with [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) against the full ~700-player pool.
 4. **Train and evaluate.** Both a `DecisionTreeClassifier` and a `LogisticRegression` model (scikit-learn) are trained and scored with a classification report and confusion matrix.
 5. **Predict.** The trained model is applied to the full `NBAPlayerStatsRegular.csv` roster to flag which players it classifies as MVP-caliber based on their stat line.
 6. **Visualize.** A few exploratory plots (scatter, bar, box plots) chart relationships like age vs. games played and the spread of shooting percentages across the league.